seek-oss/eslint-config-seek/.changeset/soft-penguins-eat.md

 'eslint-config-seek': major
 ---

+Upgrade Typescript Eslint to 7.2.0 to support Typescript 5.4.

-Bump minimum node version to 18.18.0.
-This is due to a bump in minimum node version by Typescript Eslint.
+This also bumps minimum required node version to 18.18.0 due to a breaking change introduced by Typescript Eslint in 7.0.0.